 - Provide resources: Offer information about the best addiction treatment options, support groups, and counseling services.
 Help your partner research and find the resources that are right for them.

-Encourage your partner to take the first step toward treatment and support them along the way.
+Encourage your partner to take the first step toward treatment and support them.

 What are the Four Types of Addiction Treatment Programs